Online unit clustering in higher dimensions: Lower bound for online Unit Clustering

+Consider the following experiment: choose one of the zero coordinates of the signature $\sigma(i)$ uniformly at random (\ie, all $d+1-i$ choices are equally likely), and change it to $-1$ or $+1$ with equal probability $1/2$.
+Observe that if the $j$-th extent of a cluster $C$ is $1$, then it cannot be expanded in dimension $j$.
 We say that a big cluster $C$ \emph{expires} if no point can (or will) be added to $C$ in the future.
-Consider the following experiment: choose one of the zero coordinates of the signature $\sigma(i)$ uniformly at random (\ie, all $d+1-i$ choices are equally likely), and change it to $-1$ or $+1$ with equal probability $1/2$.
-If the $j$-th extent of a cluster $C$ is $1$, then it cannot be expanded in dimension $j$.
+Recall that $i\leq \lfloor d/2\rfloor$ and we assume that $\varrho\leq d$.
 Consequently, a big cluster $C$ expires with probability at least